 Typical end uses or themes fall into one or more of the following categories:

-- Favorite cuisine to cook;
+- Favorite cuisine to cook

-- salad gardens; or
+- salad gardens

 - cocktail gardens (check out making a (blueberry tarragon shrub syrup)